 Motive API: Function Reference

-Please use the table of contents to the right to navigate to specific functions or specific group of functions.
+Please use the table of contents to the right to navigate to categories of functions.
+Links to the specific functions in each category are contained in the section header.

 Important Note:

-Some of the functions may be missing in the documentation.
-Please refer to the NPTrackingTools header file for any information that are not documented here.
+Some functions are not yet included in the documentation.
+Please refer to the Motive API header file (MotiveAPI.h) for information on any functions that are not documented here.

 Description